5argon/resource-script/README.md

 -   Since imports are real TypeScript tokens, you can also use "Go To Definition" in your editor to quickly jump to the target file and back.
 Giving you more incentive to split files because in other solutions you may not want to navigate on the browser too much.
 -   Similarly you can come back by using "Find All References".
 When there is only 1 reference which is usually the case, you can also do "Go To Definition" to jump back by most modern editors.
 -   Though not so useful, you can use imports in different place and the result will be as if they are different leaves.
 Hierarchical keys took care of any key duplication problems when you do this.
+-   Note that the import ends in `.rs` but the actual file is named `.rs.ts`.

 WARNING : Please avoid import cycle, it **will** cause infinite loop.
 (PR welcome!)